 If there is substantive new evidence to be presented which was not available to the subsidiary Committee.

 An individual seeking a hearing before this Committee must state clearly in writing, to the Vice President of Enrollment and Student Services, his/her reasons for appeal.
-If the Committee members decide that the appeal is not sufficiently based on one of the two aforementioned conditions, they may decline to hear the appeal.
+If the Committee members decide that the appeal is sufficiently based on one of the two aforementioned conditions, they may decide to hear the appeal.
 This Committee's function is investigative, and it makes no decision in the case of petitions, but serves the sole purpose of recommending to the President one of two available options.
 If an appeal is heard, the Committee may recommend:

 That the action of the subsidiary Committee be upheld, or